Tonsillectomy +/- adenoidectomy post-operative nursing management

 Please note the following refers to patients admitted to RCH only

-Current patient eligibility criteria:
+Current patient eligibility criteria (see flow chart below):

 • No significant co-morbidities or syndromes that may increase risk of post-operative complications